cocoatoucher/AICustomViewControllerTransition/README.md

 Easy and tidy way for creating custom UIViewController transitions for iOS

-Create totally custom view controller transitions without the complexity of implementing UIViewControllerAnimatedTransitioning protocol or subclassing UIPercentDrivenInteractiveTransition.
-You just need to use transitioningDelegate wrappers in this framework and provide your UIView animation code.
+Create view controller transitions with no limits and without the complexity of implementing UIViewControllerAnimatedTransitioning protocol or subclassing UIPercentDrivenInteractiveTransition.
+You just need to use provided transitioningDelegate closure callbacks and provide your UIView animation code.

 [![Platform](http://img.shields.io/badge/platform-ios-blue.svg?style=flat
 )](https://developer.apple.com/iphone/index.action)